Is There A Link Between Stalking And Sexual Assault?

 What is Stalking?

-A stalking victim feels reasonable fear of bodily injury or death to self or to a family or household member or damage to property.
+A stalking victim feels reasonable fear of bodily injury or death to self or a family or household member or property damage.
 Stalking can be perpetrated by the stalker or by someone acting on her/his behalf.
-Stalking can take the form of verbal threats or threats conveyed by the stalker’s conduct, threatening mail, property damage, surveillance of the victim, or by following the victim.
+Stalking can take the form of verbal threats or threats conveyed by the stalker’s conduct, threatening mail, property damage, surveillance of the victim, or following the victim.

 The stalker may, on more than one occasion: